-- Read Ch12, Ch15, Ch13, Ch14, and try self-practice questions, and prepare to discuss them during Week 5 Live Chat Session - ☐ Assignments & Deadlines Posted on Moodle Course Site under "Week 5"
+- Read Ch 5, Ch 8, Ch10 and Ch11, try self-practice questions, and prepare to discuss them, along with Problem Set 3 questions during Week 3 Live Chat Session - Assignments & Deadlines Posted on Moodle Course Site under "Week 4" WEEK 5 Market Structure:

+Perfect Competition vs. Monopoly (Ch12+Ch15) Monopolistic Competition & Oligopoly (Ch13 + Ch14)
-Civility in the Academic Community

-Students, faculty, and staff are expected to treat one another with respect in all interactions both during class meetings and on the Moodle course site.
+- Read Ch12, Ch15, Ch13, Ch14, and try self-practice questions, and prepare to discuss them during Week 5 Live Chat Session - Assignments & Deadlines Posted on Moodle Course Site under "Week 5" Civility in the Academic Community Students, faculty, and staff are expected to treat one another with respect in all interactions both during class meetings and on the Moodle course site.
 Rude, disruptive and/or disrespectful behaviors as determined by a faculty member interfere with other students' rights and with the professor's ability to teach.
 Therefore, any student exhibiting unacceptable behaviors during a class meeting or Moodle collaborative activity will be asked to leave and will be counted absent for that class period or activity.
 Failure to cooperate with this process will result in disciplinary action that may include withdrawal from the class or dismissal from the College.
 Violations will be reported to the Provost.

-Disabilities Statement

-Wesleyan College is committed to equal education, full participation and access to facilities for all students.
+Disabilities Statement Wesleyan College is committed to equal education, full participation and access to facilities for all students.
 Any student who requires reasonable academic accommodations, use of auxiliary aids or facility access for a class must first register with Disability Resources by contacting Jill Amos, Director of Disability and Advocacy Services, jamos@wesleyancollege.edu or (478) 757-5219.
 If reasonable accommodations are established, students should request Accommodation Letters from Disability Resources then schedule an appointment to meet with the professor to determine how the accommodations will be implemented for each class as early in the semester as possible.
 Accommodations require advance notice to implement and will not be retroactively administered for the semester.
 Accommodations that decrease the integrity of a course will not be approved.

-Privacy in Teaching & Learning Spaces

-In order to promote an environment in which ideas may be freely expressed, the interior offices; in-person and virtual classrooms; and Moodle course sites at Wesleyan are private spaces.
+Privacy in Teaching & Learning Spaces In order to promote an environment in which ideas may be freely expressed, the interior offices; inperson and virtual classrooms; and Moodle course sites at Wesleyan are private spaces.
 The unauthorized creation of photographic images, audio recordings, or video recordings of students or faculty in these spaces is considered to be disruptive behavior which may result in a student's removal from class according to the professor's discretion.
-The distribution of unauthorized images or recordings, or of class meeting recordings shared by a professor for instructional purposes, without the express written permission of the College is strictly prohibited and is subject to disciplinary action by the Provost of the College.
+The distribution of unauthorized images or recordings, or of class meeting recordings shared by a professor for instructional purposes, without the express written permission of the College is strictly prohibited and is subject to disciplinary action by the Provost of the College. \ Instructor has the right to modify the syllabus during the semester when necessary.